janipalsamaki/developer-core-skills-blog/blog.md

 > If you find you need to code something, strive for laziness.
 Meaning, **write as little code as possible**.
 You know, _the least amount of bugs is found in code that has not been written at all_!

 Laziness does not mean skipping best practices when writing the little code you are going to write.
-Your hack, using the ERP provider's vendor-specific code, might look like a turd, but at least it is a tiny and polished turd! 💩
+Quality over quantity! 👆

 ### The ability to communicate the solution